-1. In the SSID table, create a new profile or select a profile to update.
-The +SSID dialog box is displayed.

-2. Configure the SSID settings, and click OK.
+- 1. In the SSID table, create a new profile or select a profile to update.
+The +SSID dialog box is displayed. - 2.
+Configure the SSID settings, and click OK.

 Option Description Name Enter a name for the SSID profile.
 SSID Type the wireless service set identifier (SSID), or network name, for this wireless interface.
 Users who want to use the wireless network must configure their computers with this network name.
 Security Mode Select a security mode: • Open • WPA2_PERSONAL • WPA3_SAE • WPA3_SAE_TRANSITION Pre-shared Key Enter the pre-shared key for the SSID.
 This option is only available when the security mode includes WPA2_PERSONAL and WPA3_SAE_TRANSITION.
 SAE Password Enter the password for the SSID.
 This option is only available when the security mode includes WPA3_SAE and WPA3_SAE_TRANSITION.
 Client Limit The maximum number of clients that can simultaneously connect to the AP (0 - 4294967295, default = 0, meaning no limitation).
 Broadcast SSID Enable/disable broadcasting the SSID (default = enable).
 Broadcasting enables clients to connect to the wireless network without first knowing the SSID.
 For better security, do not broadcast the SSID.
 Block Intra-SSID Traffic Enable/disable blocking communication between clients of the same AP (default = disable).
 Quarantine Host Enable/disable station quarantine (default = enable).
 Allow Overlap between Device Toggle on to allow overlap between devices.
 Toggle off to disable this feature.
 IP Auto Assign Available when Allow Overlap Between Devices is disabled.
 Toggle on to automatically assign IP addresses.
 Toggle off to disable this feature.
 IP Pool Available when IP Auto Assign is enabled.
 Specify a pool of IP addresses to be used for SD-WAN Orchestrator to automatically assign.
 Subnet Mask Length Available when IP Auto Assign is enabled.
 Specify the length of the subnet mask.
-DHCP Mode Specify whether to use DHCP for automatic IP assignment.
-Select one of the following options: • None - DHCP is not used. • Server - Enable DHCP server.

 Option Description

-Relay - Enable DHCP relay agent.
+DHCP Mode Choose from: None Server Relay

 DHCP Choose the DHCP server.

 DHCP Pool Size Enter the DHCP pool size.

 Access Types Select the types of access to allow on the interface.